gTambo/weekend-jquery-salary-calculator/README.md

-# Project Name
+# Salary Calculator

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md

 ## Description

 Your project description goes here.
+In your own words.
 What problem did you solve?
 How did you solve it?

+## Checklist

+- [ ] Create our document source files, log "DOM ready"
+- [ ] Building a template in HTML (alternately work first in JS, appending to dom from there)
+- [ ] Add some basic style to the table
+- [ ] Button click that logs to the console
+- [ ] assign input to variables
+- [ ] Create a function to append data to DOM
+- [ ] Global variables for monthly costs
+- [ ] Append monthly cost to the DOM
+- [ ] Logis for background color on the monthly cost
+- [ ] Create delete button that removes a row

+### Stretch

+- [ ] Uptdate the total cost on delete of row
+- [ ] Arrays and Objects to hold information
+- [ ] Alert the user of missing fields

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).